riceissa/breathing/doc.md

 - this is esp a problem in my case b/c i have other health conditions, and buteyko ppl just do a blanket "if you have health problems, don't do buteyko". that's not helpful.
 - and this is esp a problem if like me, you start to just automatically make better breathing a habit -- then it's hard to STOP doing it. so what do you do then?

-update (2024-02-04): 3 weeks into mostly silent breathing, i am having prolonged (what seems like) electrolyte issues. i can't say for sure that this is from the breathing, as i did eat a quite salty takeout meal (and i've always been sensitive to salty foods).
+update (2024-02-04): 3 weeks into mostly silent breathing, i am having prolonged (what seems like) electrolyte issues. i can't say for sure that this is from the breathing, as i did eat a quite salty takeout meal (and i've always been sensitive to salty foods), but this is the first time it's lasted 72 hours now (in the past similar things would last at most a few hours).

 ## Accidental meditation